-We have carefully curated and designed what we think is the perfect bike adventure in northwestern Spain.
+We have carefully curated and designed what we think is the perfect bike adventure in northeastern Spain.

 Catalonia is a place of extraordinary beauty: the Pyrenees Mountains plunge into the Mediterranean, rivers carve out wide, lush valleys and medieval villages dot the countryside.
 For millennia this region has been prized for its landscapes and amazing food and wine.